 Business

-In recent years, digital frauds have become a nightmare for companies of all sizes and industries.
-In 2024, the number of scams in the digital environment increased by nearly 50%, according to a survey by Veja magazine.
-This rise has particularly impacted sectors such as education and healthcare, which are now exposed to increasingly frequent digital risks.
+In recent years, digital fraud has become a nightmare for companies of all sizes and industries.
+In 2024, the number of online scams increased by nearly 50%, according to a survey by Veja magazine.
+This increase especially impacted sectors such as education and healthcare, which are now exposed to digital risks that are becoming more and more frequent.

-Due to accelerated digitalization, the techniques used by cybercriminals are becoming more sophisticated.
-This increases the risk of access to sensitive data, resource diversion, and damage to corporate reputation.
-For this reason, companies and professionals need to stay alert to threats and adopt anti-fraud solutions to strengthen online security.
+Due to accelerated digitalization, the sophistication of techniques used by cybercriminals has increased.
+This has raised the risk of access to sensitive data, diversion of resources, and damage to corporate reputations.
+For this reason, companies and professionals need to stay alert to threats and adopt anti-fraud solutions in order to strengthen online security.

-In this article, you will learn how biometrics can reinforce organizational protection, reduce the chances of fraud, and provide a safer experience for customers.
+In this article, you’ll learn how biometrics reinforce organizational protection, reduce the chances of fraud, and provide a safer experience for customers.

 What are digital frauds

-Digital frauds encompass virtual crimes that use technological resources with the purpose of deceiving individuals or organizations.
-These crimes occur through emails, social media, messaging apps, and fake websites, exploiting social engineering techniques and system intrusions.
+Digital fraud encompasses virtual crimes that use technological resources to deceive individuals or companies.
+These crimes occur through emails, social networks, messaging apps, and fake websites, exploiting social engineering techniques and system breaches.

 Fraudsters, aiming to capture sensitive data, obtain financial assets, or access restricted systems, impersonate recognized institutions such as banks, suppliers, and business partners.
 They then deceive employees and induce actions that favor the scam.
 These schemes increase the risk of information leaks, financial losses, and exposure of compromised credentials across different market sectors.